PeteGillin/pete-docs/notes/norton.md

 The 'time-reversal trick' that Norton describes gets a lot of attention in the commentary, and rightly so since it provides an intuitive way to make his non-trivial solutions seem less surprising.
 However, there is an important caveat which Norton himself highlights but which many casual readers seem to miss, so I'm going to reiterate it here.
 This will be important later on.

 The gotcha is that the 'time-reversal trick' appears to apply to _any_ dome.
 We just need to launch the particle up the slope with the right velocity and it will come to rest at the apex.
 (That velocity is √( 2 _g_ _h_ ) where _g_ is the gravitational field strenght and _h_ the vertical distance we're starting below the apex.
 I mention this not because the formula is important, but to show that it can be easily deduced from the conservation of energy in a way that is indepenedent of the shape of the dome.)
-And yet many domes do not have anything like Norton's non-trivial solutions — in particular, continuous ones do not.
+And yet many domes do not have anything like Norton's non-trivial solutions — in particular, sufficiently continuous ones do not.
 So there must be something more to this time-reversal gag than meets the eye.

 Here's the way out of that hole: While conservation of energy tells us that, for the correct starting velocity, a state where the particle is at rest at the apex of the dome is possible, it does not fully provide the dynamics of how it will reach that equilibrium state (although it does tell us that the particle must slow down as it climbs).
 If we run the equations of motion on, say, the surface of a hemispherical dome, we find that the particle asymptotically approaches the apex, but it does not reach it in any finite time.
 When we reverse the direction of time, we therefore see that if the particle starts at rest on the apex of a hemispherical dome it will never move away from it (by any finite distance) in any finite time.

 (To reiterate for clarity: All the above is discussed by Norton.)

-I don't have a direct proof, but it seems clear from chaining together the lines of reasoning we've discussed that the same asymptotic behaviour will be seen on any continuous dome, and that it is the singularity at the apex of Norton's dome which allows that particle to come to rest at the apex in finite time.
+I don't have a direct proof, but it seems clear from chaining together the lines of reasoning we've discussed that the same asymptotic behaviour will be seen on any sufficiently continuous dome, and that it is the singularity at the apex of Norton's dome which allows that particle to come to rest at the apex in finite time.

 TODO: Witter about intuitive understanding of this.
 Also tighten the text a bit.